rinti/wagtail-drawer/README.md

 ## Developing

+Disclaimer: This is unfortunately very biased to my setup at the moment (OSX).
+So I'm not sure this works exactly the same on windows/linux.

 1. `cd wagtail_drawer_test_app`
 2. `make setup`
 2. `make loaddata` (optional, will create some initial page structure and admin user)